AccentureFed/18FRFQ-Response/process-documentation/README.md

 |       |                               |     |               |
 |       |                               |     |               |

 ## Conclusion
-In spite of the very quick turn around and limited real world customer needs, we pulled together a very interesting and engaging prototype solution.
+Applying our expertise and proven understanding in applying Agile best practices allowed us to pull together a very interesting and engaging prototype in spite of a quick turn around and limited real world customer needs.
 You can find further details about this project including pictures, videos, and the source code here.